Raghopur, Vaishali: Transport

-The nearest towns to Raghopur are Patna and Hajipur.
+The nearest towns to Raghopur are Patna, Hajipur and Bidupur.
 The nearest railway stations are Khoosarupur Fatuha and Bankaghat.
 The nearest airport is in Patna.
 There is only one seasonal road link (Pipa pul) that connects it to Patna, Fatuha.
 Apart from that, boats are a primary method of reaching the area.

-Economy

-Agriculture is the main source of income for inhabitants of this river island.
-The main crops include wheat, rice, maize, and tobacco.
-The Raghopur people have a long tradition of joining the army; the majority of the service class is in the defense forces.
-There are no industries situated in this area because of inaccessibility and poor transportation.

-Education

-Raghopur has many government schools till 12th level.
-Higher education is not available, causing many students to migrate from the area and settle in Patna or Hajipur.
+New Six lane Ganga bridge inaugurated in 2025 for all weather connection, kachchi dargah bidupur bridge.
+From didarganj to Himmatpur, Raghopur.
+In future this bridge extend to nepal.